lenymo/glennmccomb-com/content/articles/a-better-nba-box-score.md

 ![null](/img/uploads/play-by-play-stats-play-sequence.png)

-You no longer need to continually switch between the box score and play-by-play to follow the action.
+This uninspiring example demonstrates that you no longer need to continually switch between the box score and play-by-play to follow the action.

 ## Advanced player stats